Molecular Dynamics, Enhanced Sampling, and Collective Variables

 A femtosecond MD timestep resolves bond vibrations.
 Protein folding, ligand unbinding, conformational switching, and nucleation can take microseconds, milliseconds, or longer.
 The simulation spends nearly all its time vibrating inside one metastable basin and almost none of its time crossing the barrier that matters.

-For ML researchers, this is the key point: molecular simulation is not limited only by force-field accuracy or neural network speed.
+The key point for ML is that molecular simulation is not limited only by force-field accuracy or neural network speed.
 It is limited by sampling.
 A better potential energy model helps only if the dynamics visits the states whose probabilities, pathways, or free energies we need.

 1. Molecular dynamics samples trajectories from a path distribution.